About the Endocrinology Fellowship

 - White Memorial Medical Center, Los Angeles

-The Children’s Hospital Los Angeles Endocrinology Fellowship is supported in part by generous donations from Ms Monica Lester, Mr Paul Lester, Mrs and Mr Sherry and Kenneth Corday, The Francine Kaufman Endowment, The Marcled Foundation, the Hurlbut-Johnson Charitable Trust, and grant function from Genentech.
+The Fellowship has also been supported in part by generous donations from the Homer and Gloria Harvey Family Foundation, Mr. and Mrs. Kenneth and Sherry Corday, Mr. and Mrs. David and Meredith Kaplan, Ms. Monica Lester, Mr. Paul Lester, The Francine Kaufman Endowment, The Marcled Foundation, the Hurlbut-Johnson Charitable Trust, and a grant from Genentech.